cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 A secure key derivation function (KDF) that is modeled as a secure pseudorandom function (PRF) in the standard model {{GHP2018}} and independent random oracle in the random oracle model (ROM).

-## Post-Quantum KEM {#pq-kem}

-An IND-CCA KEM that is resilient against post-quantum attacks.
-It fulfills the scheme API in {kems}.

-### Post-quantum KEM ciphertext `pq_CT`

-The ciphertext produced from one encapsulation from the post-quantum component KEM.

-### Post-quantum KEM public encapsulation key `pq_PK`

-The public encapsulation key produced by one key generation from the post-quantum component KEM.

-### Post-quantum KEM shared secret `pq_SS`

-The shared secret produced from one encapsulation/decapsulation from the post-quantum component KEM.

-### Traditional KEM ciphertext `trad_CT`

-The ciphertext (or equivalent) produced from one encapsulation from the traditional component KEM.
-For the constructions in this document, this is a Diffie-Hellman group element.

-### Traditional KEM public encapsulation key `trad_PK`

-The public encapsulation key produced by one key generation from the traditional component KEM.
-For the constructions in this document, this is a Diffie-Hellman group element.

-### Traditional KEM shared secret `trad_SS`

-The shared secret produced from one encapsulation/decapsulation from the traditional component KEM.
-For the constructions in this document, this is a Diffie-Hellman group element.

 ## Nominal Diffie-Hellman Group {#group}